Gordon Buchanan: Career

 Buchanan's career in wildlife photography has yielded a number of documentaries, shot variously in Asia (especially the Indian Subcontinent), Latin America, Europe, and Africa.
 His career began when Survival cameraman Nick Gordon, whose wife owned the restaurant Buchanan was working in, invited Buchanan to become his camera assistant for a project he was completing in Sierra Leone.
 Buchanan was there for almost a year before the project had to be abandoned due to the danger presented by the civil unrest in the country.
 He left school to join Nick Gordon on this trip and continued to work with him on his next projects in Venezuela and Brazil.

 Buchanan began to work independently in 1995, and in time became known for his films of big cats and worked on Big Cat Diary.
 He also returned to his home on the Isle of Mull to film white tailed eagles.
 The resulting 2005 Natural World episode, "Eagle Island", received good reviews.
 (It was broadcast on 3 May 2009 as "Eagles of Mull" on Nature.)
 He also filmed the Natural World episode "Leopards of Yala".

 Buchanan has filmed foxes for Springwatch and Autumnwatch in Glasgow, where he currently lives.
 His coverage of grey seal pups was identified as one of the highlights of the programme.
 He then returned for Springwatch 2008 completing a series on people with amazing wildlife stories including a one-off Springwatch special.
 In Autumnwatch 2008 he travelled to the Farne Islands to film grey seal pups again.
-In early 2009 Buchanan worked with the BBC, filming the Lost Land of the Volcano.
+In early 2009, Buchanan worked with the BBC, filming the Lost Land of the Volcano.
 Filming took place during the month of February 2009, around Papua New Guinea, and its islands.
 He also filmed the Lost Land of the Tiger and Lost Land of the Jaguar, which followed a similar format.

 In December 2010, a documentary called The Bear Family and Me aired on the BBC.
 It showed the year which Buchanan spent with black bears in the U.S. state of Minnesota.
 In January 2013, Buchanan presented and partially filmed The Polar Bear Family & Me for the BBC, covering the life of a polar bear and her cubs in the spring, summer, and autumn.

-In 2013 Buchanan became a patron of Trees for Life, a conservation charity working to restore the Caledonian Forest in the Highlands of Scotland.
-He became an ambassador for the Scottish Wildlife Trust the following year.

-In December 2014, another '...& Me' 2-part series was broadcast on BBC Two.
+In December 2014, another ...& Me two-part series was broadcast on BBC Two.
 For this series, The Snow Wolf Family & Me, Buchanan visited Ellesmere Island in Canada in both summer and autumn.
 Here he followed a wolf pack as they raised their cubs over the course of a year.
 This was shortly followed, in February 2015, by Super Cute Animals, a 60-minute documentary.